Pet Adoption

 Dogs and Puppies

-Adoptions include: Vaccines, de-worming, topical flea control, heartworm testing and monthly prevention, microchipping, medical care and spaying/neutering or a $75-$100 Spay/Neuter Deposit.
-Out-of-state rescue dogs also include a transport fee of $100 or more and fees for a health certificate issued from a licensed veterinarian.
-We are often asked, why a rescue would ask for a $500 donation for a rescue pet?
-Why not just place the dog in a good home for free?
 The answer is because they need adopters who are willing to support all rescue pets, not just the highly adoptable dog they adopt.
 A young, healthy highly adoptable dog might cost the rescue $200-$300 in veterinary care, transport, health certificate and boarding.
-An older dog or one with health issues can easily cost the rescue $500-$2,000 in veterinary expenses alone, and may require months of boarding.
-The rescue can only ask a minimal donation for these dogs and it may be a very long time until anyone comes forward to adopt it.
+An older dog or one with health issues can easily cost the rescue $500-$4,000 in veterinary expenses alone, and may require months of boarding.
+The rescue can only ask a minimal donation for these dogs and it may be a very long time until anyone comes forward to adopt him/her.
 The adoption donations from the younger, more adoptable dogs help offset the cost of caring for the others.
-Many of the dogs we take in have suffered through years of neglect or abuse.
-The rescue does not turn these dogs away.
-We hope that you too are willing to give an opportunity for a better life to ALL of the rescue dogs by supporting them through donations.

-Adoptions include: Vaccines, de-worming, topical flea control, heartworm testing and monthly prevention, microchipping, medical care and spaying/neutering or a $75-$100 Spay/Neuter Deposit.
-Out-of-state rescue dogs also include a transport fee of $100 or more and fees for a health certificate issued from a licensed veterinarian.
-We are often asked, why a rescue would ask for a $500 donation for a rescue pet?
-Why not just place the dog in a good home for free?
 The answer is because they need adopters who are willing to support all rescue pets, not just the highly adoptable dog they adopt.
 A young, healthy highly adoptable dog might cost the rescue $200-$300 in veterinary care, transport, health certificate and boarding.
-An older dog or one with health issues can easily cost the rescue $500-$2,000 in veterinary expenses alone, and may require months of boarding.
-The rescue can only ask a minimal donation for these dogs and it may be a very long time until anyone comes forward to adopt it.
+An older dog or one with health issues can easily cost the rescue $500-$4,000 in veterinary expenses alone, and may require months of boarding.
+The rescue can only ask a minimal donation for these dogs and it may be a very long time until anyone comes forward to adopt him/her.
 The adoption donations from the younger, more adoptable dogs help offset the cost of caring for the others.
-Many of the dogs we take in have suffered through years of neglect or abuse.
-The rescue does not turn these dogs away.
-We hope that you too are willing to give an opportunity for a better life to ALL of the rescue dogs by supporting them through donations.

 Birds and Other Pets

-Diane's Pets, has birds, rabbits, small animals, and reptiles available for adoption.
+Diane's Pet Rescue, occassionally has birds, reptiles and other small animals available for adoption.
 These pets were either abandoned or relinquished by people that no longer wanted them.
 Many of these pets come with their enclosures. |

 Cats and Kittens

-Calla’s Critter Rescue has many kittens available for adoption..
+Calla’s Critter Rescue has many kittens and cats available for adoption Calla’s Critter Rescue |